Piscora

 Aquatic water texture background

-Browse all aquarium fish species with scientific names beginning with "Y".
+Browse all aquarium fish species with common names beginning with "Y".
 Each profile includes care requirements, water parameters, tank size recommendations, and compatibility information for freshwater, marine, and brackish species.

 Freshwater